subhasreebanerjee04/ShopSmart-AI---Personalized-Recommendation-System/README.md

 # 🛍️ ShopSmart AI - Personalized Recommendation Engine
-ShopSmart Demo Interactive demo of the recommendation interface

-# 🌟 Overview
 ShopSmart AI is an intelligent recommendation system that combines collaborative filtering and content-based techniques to deliver personalized product suggestions.
 Designed with e-commerce in mind.

 # ✨ Key Features